 These significant settlements are a part of the Attorney General’s aggressive effort to combat fraud on the federal treasury, said Assistant Attorney General for the Civil Division Tony West.
 Since January of 2009, the Justice Department’s Civil Division and the U.S. Attorneys around the nation have recovered more than $9 billion in cases alleging false claims, fraud against the government, and violations of the Food, Drug and Cosmetic Act.
 Cases alleging fraud or false claims against government health care programs are the largest portion of these recoveries, and during this period the Justice Department has opened more health care fraud cases, secured larger fines and judgments, and recovered more dollars lost to health care fraud than in any other period: more than $5 billion.
 Criminal fines, forfeitures, restitution and disgorgement under the Food, Drug and Cosmetic Act have yielded another $3 billion, again a record number.

-Roxane is paying $280 million to resolve claims against it and related entities (Roxane Laboratories Inc., Boehringer Ingelheim Corp. and Boehringer Ingelheim Pharmaceuticals Inc.) in federal district court in the District of Massachusetts.
+Roxane is paying $280 million to resolve claims against it and related entities (Roxane Laboratories Inc., Boehringer Ingelheim Corp. and Boehringer Ingelheim Pharmaceuticals Inc.).
 The United States intervened and filed suit against Roxane on Jan.
 18, 2007.
 The United States alleged that Roxane reported false prices for the following drugs: Azathioprine, Diclofenac Sodium, Furosemide, Hydromorphone, Ipratropium Bromide, Oramorph SR, Roxanol, Roxicodone and Sodium Polystyrene Sulfonate.

 Abbott is paying $126.5 million to resolve the claims against it in two qui tam cases.
 In the first, the United States intervened and filed suit against Abbott in May 2006.
 This case initially was filed in the Southern District of Florida before being transferred for pre-trial proceedings to pending multi-district litigation in the District of Massachusetts.
 In this case, the United States alleged violations by Abbott of the False Claims Act with respect to its pricing of dextrose solutions, sodium chloride solutions, sterile water and vancomycin.
 Dextrose solutions, sodium chloride solutions and sterile water are generic, water-based solutions primarily used to facilitate the intravenous infusion or injection of other drugs.
 Vancomycin is a powerful, intravenous antibiotic.
 The second lawsuit was filed by a whistleblower, and involved Abbott’s pricing of the drug erythromycin, an oral antibiotic.